wp-plugins/mathtex-equation-editor/readme.txt

 * Auto closing {,(, [ and | when typing on the MathTex Editor
 * Auto completions of math LaTeX markup like \frac{}{} and \sqrt{}

+= 1.0.6 =
+* Toolbar for to simplify math latex markups

 == Upgrade Notice ==

 = 1.0.5 =
 This version add basic auto closing and completion features

+= 1.0.6 =
+This version add a math latex toolbar to simplify using math latex